Slitch/python3-noobs/comprehension-list.md

-Here are some exercises to help you get used to list comprehensions in Python:
+Here are some exercises to help you get used to list comprehensions in Python.

 Exercise 1: Simple List Comprehension
 Task: Create a list of squares for numbers from 1 to 10 using list comprehension.
 Normal loop way:
 ```python
 squares = []